awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-routes-integrations.md

 **Note**
 For a route that is configured to use `AWS_PROXY` or `LAMBDA_PROXY` integration, communication is one\-way, and API Gateway will not pass the backend response through to the route response automatically\.
 For example, in the case of `LAMBDA_PROXY` integration, the body that the Lambda function returns will not be returned to the client\.
 If you want the client to receive integration responses, you must define a route response to make two\-way communication possible\.

-## Handling Binary Payloads<a name="apigateway-websocket-api-overview-binary-payloads"></a>

-API Gateway WebSocket APIs don't currently support binary frames in incoming message payloads\.
-If a client app sends a binary frame, API Gateway rejects it and disconnects the client with code 1003\.

-There is a workaround for this behavior\.
-If the client sends a text\-encoded binary data \(e\.g\., Base64\) as a text frame, you can set the integration's `contentHandlingStrategy` property to `CONVERT_TO_BINARY` to convert the payload from Base64\-encoded string to binary\.

-To return a route response for a binary payload in non\-proxy integrations, you can set the integration response's `contentHandlingStrategy` property to `CONVERT_TO_TEXT` to convert the payload from binary to Base64\-encoded string\.